-Melody Coryell, English teacher and coordinator of the International Baccalaureate (IB) diploma program at Shortridge High School in Indianapolis, was inspired to pursue her path at a young age.
+Melody Coryell, Director of Academies and Pathways for Indianapolis Public Schools, was inspired to pursue her path at a young age.
 In second grade, she was accepted into an educational program in Kokomo, Indiana, that demonstrated to Coryell how education can open a young person’s eyes to the world and, in the process, change lives.

 Coryell arrived to Shortridge High in July 2014 after more than a decade as the IB coordinator and an English teacher at Lawrence North High School in Lawrence Township.
-There, she instituted recruitment strategies and modified program implementation, resulting in enrollment more than doubling.
+There, she instituted recruitment strategies and modified program implementation to provide access to IB programs for all students.

-Coryell also taught online courses for the Indiana Online Academy, and served as an ISTEP remediator and Pearson test writer.
-She received dual bachelor’s degrees in English and history from Ball State University in 2001; a teaching degree at Indiana Wesleyan University in 2013; and a Master of Fine Arts in creative writing from Butler University in 2015.
+Coryell received dual bachelor’s degrees in English and history from Ball State University in 2001; a teaching degree at Indiana Wesleyan University in 2013; and a Master of Fine Arts in creative writing from Butler University in 2015.

 Feb 05, 2016